luke-beep/all-about-windows/README.md

 - [**Dive deeper into optimization**](#dive-deeper-into-optimization)
 - [**Credits**](#credits)

-> This guide is based on my own personal research and experience, although I did use external sources & guides as an inspiration.
-It isn't my intent to replicate their information.
+> This guide is based on my own personal research and experience, although I do use external sources & guides as an inspiration.
+It isn't my intent to replicate their content.
 All of the references and sources are linked in the [database](/docs/DATABASE.md).

 ### **General Tweaks**